yvelikova/axway-open-docs/content/en/docs/apigtw_kerberos/kerberos_use_case_ucd.md

 {
-"title": "API Gateway in unconstrained credentials delegation", "linkTitle": "API Gateway in unconstrained credentials delegation", "date": "2019-11-14",
+"title": "Kerberos unconstrained delegation", "linkTitle": "Kerberos unconstrained delegation", "date": "2019-11-14",
 "weight":"12",
 "description": "A client application can authenticate to API Gateway using Kerberos by way of delegating its Kerberos credentials to API Gateway, which acts as an intermediary between a Kerberos client and Kerberos back-end services"